DemISee1/DemISee1.github.io/README.md

 - Using Github Desktop, create a new repository by navigating to the menu bar >> File >> Create New Repository.
 - Name your repository `[YourUsername].github.io`.
 - (Optional) You may choose to add a description for your repository.
-- Click create repository.

 "Distributed version control systems \[such as\] Git... \[provide\] better performance, allow for offline work, and are superior for concurrent work on the same file," - Etter.

-    sdfsfs

-sdfasfds

 ## More Resources